Signed in as:

 filler@godaddy.com

-In this programme, technology includes not only hardware, but also field methods, sampling systems, analytical tools, and experimental research approaches that require exposure to authentic marine conditions.
+Within this programme, “technology” includes hardware, sampling systems, analytical tools, and experimental methods that require exposure to operational marine conditions.

 Purpose, participation, and practical application.